Training robust and generalizable quantum models: Benefits of trainable encodings

-These insights confirm the observation by~\cite{mitarai2018quantum,schuld2020circuit,chen2021expressibility} that fixed-encoding quantum models are neither sensitive to data perturbations nor to overfitting.
+These insights confirm the observation by~\cite{mitarai2018quantum,schuld2020circuit} that fixed-encoding quantum models are neither sensitive to data perturbations nor to overfitting.
 On the one hand, resilience against these two phenomena is a desirable property.
-However, the above discussion also implies that Lipschitz bound regularization, which is a systematic and effective tool for influencing robustness and generalization~\cite{szegedy2014intriguing,krogh1991simple,hein2017formal,gouk2021regularisation,pauli2022training}, cannot be implemented for fixed-encoding quantum models to improve robustness and generalization.
-The detrimental effect of this fact is illustrated by our robustness simulations in Figure~\ref{exp:robustness}.
-Here, the fixed-encoding model has a considerably higher Lipschitz bound than all the considered trainable-encoding models.
+However, the above discussion also implies that Lipschitz bound regularization, which is a systematic and effective tool for influencing robustness and generalization~\cite{szegedy2014intriguing,krogh1991simple,hein2017formal,pauli2022training}, cannot be implemented for fixed-encoding quantum models to improve robustness and generalization.
+Indeed, our robustness simulations in Figure~\ref{exp:robustness} show that the fixed-encoding model has a considerably higher Lipschitz bound than all the considered trainable-encoding models.
 This implies a significantly worse robustness w.r.t.\ data perturbations and, therefore, leads to a rapidly decreasing test accuracy for larger noise levels.
-Further, regularizing the parameters $\varphi$ as suggested, e.g., by~\cite{du2021learnability}, does not affect the Lipschitz bound and, therefore, cannot be used to improve the robustness.
-In Supplementary Section~\ref{suppl:numerical}, we study the effect of a regularization of $\varphi$ on generalization.
-We find that the influence of regularizing the $\varphi_j$'s on the test accuracy is limited and likely dependent on the specific ground-truth distribution generating the data and the chosen circuit ansatz.
+Further, regularizing the parameters $\phi$ as suggested, e.g., by~\cite{du2021learnability}, does not affect the Lipschitz bound and, therefore, cannot be used to improve the robustness.
+In Appendix~\ref{app:numerical}, we study the effect of regularizing the $\phi_j$'s on generalization.
+We find that the influence of regularizing the $\phi_j$'s on the test accuracy is limited and likely dependent on the specific ground-truth distribution generating the data and the chosen circuit ansatz.

 To conclude, our results show that training the encoding in quantum models not only increases the expressivity but also leads to superior robustness and generalization properties.